CEO at Relevant

 November 1, 2023

 In the last couple of years, we’ve watched the IoT (Internet of Things) transition from a cool new concept to something we interact with daily.
 It sparked a kind of smart digital transformation that touched almost everything – from simple “smart home” devices like smart thermostats to complex industrial machinery and transportation systems.
 And when you look at the healthcare sector?
-You’ll see the real change in healthcare software development happening with IoMT.
+You’ll see the real change in healthcare happening with IoMT development services.
 But what is IoMT, you might ask.

 Think of it as the healthcare-specific side of IoT.
 We’re talking about tools that literally keep people healthy and, in some cases, even save lives.
 In this exploration, we’ll answer the question of what is IoMT technology, clear up its perspectives in the current market, and provide you with case studies that showcase IoMT in action.